ZpLing/theme-academic-cv/content/project/example/index.md

 ---
-title: A Feature Base Approach to Analyzing Word Complexity
+title: A Feature-Based Approach to Analyzing Word Complexity
 summary: The Starting Point of My AI Journey.
 tags:
   - Machine Learning